glennsl/reason-react-quick-start/quick-start.md

 };
 ```

-This is significanlty less code, and for tiny components this is sometimes a convenient trick, but most often you'll want all the magical convenience.
+This is significantly less code, and for tiny components, this is sometimes a convenient trick, but most often you'll want all the magical convenience.
 Both components can be used like this:

 [//]: # "components2 - Part 2"
 ```reason